-Eye twitching is an involuntary movement that can be harmless or signify a more serious condition.
-Call a doctor if twitching occurs for longer than a few days or is one of several symptoms.
+Eye twitching is an involuntary movement that can be harmless or signify a more serious condition, such as multiple sclerosis.
+If twitching occurs for more than a few days, it is important to speak with a doctor.

-You may notice your eye or eyelid twitching and wonder why it’s doing that.
+It is common for your eye or eyelid to twitch every now and then.
 You might experience eye or eyelid twitching if you’re:

-Sometimes eye or eyelid twitching can be a symptom of a more serious condition.
-Many of the conditions that cause twitching or spasming may affect your neurological system or muscles.
+Sometimes, eye or eyelid twitching can be a symptom of a more serious condition.
+Many conditions that cause twitching or spasming may affect your neurological system or muscles.

 Here are some underlying conditions that may cause twitching in your eyes or eyelids.